Your trip to Vista Verde is coming up soon!

 Your guides will tailor each hike to your fitness level and desired scenic experience.
-We’ll take you on a short, casual wildflower stroll, a challenging all-day summit attempt of one of the biggies, or a family afternoon exploring and playing in the Gilpin Waterfalls.
+We’ll take you on a short, casual wildflower stroll, an epic all-day summit attempt of one of the biggies, or a family afternoon exploring and playing in the Gilpin Waterfalls.
 Let us know what your desires are for the day and then enjoy our amazing backyard on your own two feet.

 Now for those of you that want more, we have miles and miles of non-technical forest service roads that offer spectacular scenery and exercise as well as some of the best cross-country single-track in Colorado.
-For those new to the sport, you can hone your skills in the Terrain Park and then head out on the trail with a guide for an amazing experience on the trail!
+For those new to the sport, you can hone your skills with instruction and then head out on the trail with a guide for an amazing experience on the trail!

 For those that just want to ride around without a guide, ranch bikes are available next to Coyote Corral.
 Ice Cream biking has also become a ranch favorite, just a ride to the Clark store for your favorite flavor.

 FLY FISHING: There’s a reason fly fishing is so addicting—it’s peaceful and scenic, challenging and exciting all at the same time.
 Our guides look forward to helping you enjoy this experience, whether on one of our stocked ponds on the ranch, out on a small stream or bigger river, or up at a high alpine lake.